 Petrochemical infrastructure in the Ohio River Valley.
 Click on photo to expand.

 In the United States, petrochemical facilities are currently concentrated along the Gulf Coast in Texas and Louisiana, states that sit above abundant oil and gas resources.
-Before 2017, there were only 3 ethane crackers (which “crack” ethane into ethylene to make plastic) outside of these states.
 Development in this region has come at significant cost to the health of local residents, earning it the nickname “Cancer Alley.”